What is the difference between 2FA Two-Factor Authentication and MFA Multifactor?

 But not all 2FA-protected accounts start with a password; it can be a combination of any of the above three options.

-Do not confuse 2FA with two-step verification!
-Two-step verification is the method that uses only two forms of "something you know".
+Don’t confuse 2FA with two-step verification!
+Two-step verification is the method that only uses two forms of “something you know”.
 For example, if you were to log in to an account protected by two-step verification, you would first need to enter your password and then provide a secondary piece of similar data, such as a PIN code or one-time password.

 -